Implicit regularization in rLRA#

 \[ g_i(\lambda x) = \lambda^{p_i} g_i(x). \]

-This property holds in particular for any \(\ell_p^p\) norm in the ambient vector space.
+This property holds in particular for any \(\ell_p^p\) norm.

 • A3: Each function \(g_i\) is positive-definite, meaning that for any \(i\leq n\), \(g_i(x)=0\) if and only if \(x\) is null.